Favorite Song (Toosii song): Critical reception

 The Music Universe's Buddy Iahn noted that on the song, Toosii is "singing directly to those stinging with hurt and yearning for an intuitive, compassionate relationship."
 Quincy from Rating Game Music described the "romantic" track as "one of those touching tracks that carefully straddles the line between country music and hip-hop music."
 He concludes his review by stating that "Toosii talks about being a great support system and willing lover to a special someone" and that "by the time you listen to the track two or three times in a row, it will get stuck in your head right next to your Netflix password."

 Commercial performance

 Debuting with 9.7 million U.S. streams, Toosii's "Favorite Song" debuted at number 51 on the Billboard Hot 100, marking his first entry on the chart.
 He also made his first appearance on the Billboard Global 200, debuting at number 192 on the chart.
+It would later respectively peak at 5 and 25 on the Hot 100 and Global 200.

 Prior to the song's release, it had gone viral on the video-sharing app TikTok earning over 60,000 videos made using the snippet sound.
 The track now has over 300,000 videos made to the track on the platform.